TheRestartProject/RepairDirectory/DEPLOY.md

 it is not required and potentially damaging (although it should just fail with a warning that tables to create already exist).

+## Security

+Currently on the production site, the `map/` section of the site is behind an HTTP auth username and password.
+This is defined in the `.htaccess` file in the `public_html/public/map` folder.
+The `.htaccess` file is not copied over during the deployment process (the rest of the public folder is), and so when the site is ready to go public (without the username and password to view the map), the section from the `.htaccess` file can be safely deleted.